nigelbigappetite/food-cost-calculator/README_MODULAR.md

-# 🍽️ Big Appetite Food Cost Calculator - Modular Edition
+# 👹 Hungry Tum Food Cost Calculator - Modular Edition

 A self-contained, modular Food Cost Calculator built with FastAPI that can run locally or be hosted on Vercel/Render.